 Pick a door, any door..

 Undoubtedly, some of the best photos you’ll take are of the famous blue doors, which are in no short supply around the city and come in seemingly endless varieties.
 Chefchaouen actually gifted a blue door to Issaquah, their sister city and my home town, and it’s displayed next to the city council building downtown.
 Despite drawing a lot of attention in our otherwise rather ordinary suburb, I don’t think many people realise the significance of the door, but even if that’s the case, no one can argue its beauty!
 Of course, it’s all the more special to me now to be seeing blue doors everywhere I look, and I can’t resist posing in front of several (hundred).
 Just walking down the winding roads of the medina, strolling along the main streets, or wandering through the city squares will have you rubbernecking all over the place as you spot beautiful door after beautiful door.

-Honestly, you’ll have a fantastic time in Chefchaouen even if the only thing you do is just wander around the medina streets in no particular direction and take photos on the beautiful blue stairs and in front of intricate fountains.
-I’m thoroughly convinced that it’s impossible to take a bad picture here― every inch of the city is just a little bit magical― and it’s equally impossible not to fall in love with the endless sea of blue.
+Honestly, you’ll have a fantastic time in Chefchaouen even if the only thing you do is just wander around the medina streets in no particular direction and take photos on the beautiful blue stairs.
+I’m thoroughly convinced that it’s impossible to take a bad picture here― every inch of the city is more than a little bit magical― and it’s equally impossible not to fall in love with the endless sea of blue.

-Morocco is somewhere everyone ought to visit for the amazing food, friendly locals, rich culture, or varied landscape, and Chefchaouen should be at the top of your itinerary for an experience that is at once staggeringly unique and traditionally Moroccan.
-(If these photos haven’t convinced you, I don’t know what will!)
+Morocco is somewhere every traveller ought to visit for the amazingly spiced food, friendly locals, rich culture, and varied landscape, and Chefchaouen should be at the top of your itinerary for an experience that is at once staggeringly unique and traditionally Moroccan.
+If these photos haven’t convinced you, I don’t know what will.